Tennis Elbow Exercises

 Paste a VALID AdSense code in Ads Elite Plugin options before activating it.

 The following guidelines are for information purposes only.
 We recommend seeking professional advice before attempting any rehabilitation.
 Stretching exercises for tennis elbow should be performed gently and as soon as pain allows.
 They should be maintained throughout the rehab program and continued even when the injury has healed.
-The wrist extensor stretch and neural stretch can be performed on your own whilst a partner tennis elbow stretch is affective but requires some assistance.

 Wrist extensor stretch